Argennon-Project/.github/profile/README.md

 contract platform.
 The Argennon blockchain uses a hybrid proof of stake (HPoS) consensus protocol, which is capable of combining the benefits of a centralized and a decentralized system.
-Thanks to the cloud based design of the Argennon blockchain, transaction validation does not require costly computational resources, and normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
+Thanks to the cloud based design of the Argennon blockchain, Argennon validators do not need to store the blockchain state and transaction validation does not require costly computational resources.
+In Argennon, normal personal computers or smartphones, with limited hardware capabilities, can validate transactions and actively participate in the Argennon consensus protocol.
 This property makes Argennon a truly decentralized and democratic blockchain and one of the most secure existing platforms.